A Compact Broadband Purcell Filter for Superconducting Quantum Circuits in a 3D Flip-Chip Architecture

-All six floating readout resonances appear within the passband in the three traces (model, simulation, and measurement), indicating that the multiplexed configuration is preserved on chip.
+All six floating readout resonances appear within the passband in the three traces (model, simulation, and measurement) as indicated by the markers in Fig.~\ref{fig:spectrum}(b), confirming that the multiplexed configuration is preserved on chip.

-The Purcell suppression is estimated by comparing $S_{21}(f_r)$ at a representative readout frequency $f_r$ to $S_{21}(f_q)$ at a typical qubit frequency $f_q\approx4.5\,\text{GHz}$.
-The measurement indicates a suppression of approximately 45\,dB, which is less than the values predicted by the analytical model and simulation in Fig.~\ref{fig:spectrum}(a).
-The discrepancy primarily arises because the simulation environment does not fully replicate the experimental setup.
-In the measurement, the chip is connected to a carrier PCB through wirebonds whose characteristic impedance is not matched to 50\,$\Omega$.
-As a result, part of the reflected signal can propagate along the edge of the PCB and couple directly to the output port without passing through the chip.
-This weak direct coupling leads to a higher measured transmission in the stopband compared with the simulation results.

-In addition, in the upper stopband of $S_{21}^{\text{mea.}}$ there is a narrow spike near 9\,GHz.
-This feature is likely caused by parasitic modes supported by the packaging, which are difficult to capture accurately in simulation.
+The fabricated device shows a small downshift of the passband center frequency by approximately 200\,MHz relative to the design target, which we attribute to the kinetic inductance of the thin-film Nb.
+This contribution is additive to the total inductance and modifies the resonance frequency in~(\ref{eq:bare_f}) to